wwarthen/RomWBW/branches/dwg/Support/ReadMe.txt

 PropIO\PropIO.eeprom: PropIO firmware for use with RomWBW

+PropIO2\PropIO2.eeprom: PropIO V2 firmware for use with RomWBW

-ParPortProp\ParPortProp.eeprom: ParPortProp firmware for use with RomWBWB
+ParPortProp\ParPortProp.eeprom: ParPortProp firmware for use with RomWBW

 ZSDOS: Directory contains updated ZSDOS distribution files (see ..\Doc\ZSystem.txt)